tracy-codes/turn14-formatter/README.md

 ```

 ## Product Data Loadsheet
 For speed's sake I did not include a download function to automatically download the product data loadsheet.
-You may can run the following: **```python download.py```** to download the loadsheet without needing to go to turn14.com.
-Edit turn14_creds.json to your Turn14.com login and then use download.py to download the loadsheet.
+You may can run the following: **`python download.py`** to download the loadsheet without needing to go to turn14.com.
+You will need to edit turn14_creds.json to your Turn14.com login or else download.py will not work.
 I would recommend manually downloading the loadsheeet before starting (it takes a few minutes sometimes and I don't like waiting for a script to stop running).
 I made this before Turn14.com released their REST API, but I feel this is still useful to those who do not have experience with APIs.

 ## GSpread API
 This script uses the gspread package to work with Google sheets.
 Be sure to inclued "client_secret.json" in your working directory.